keptn/lifecycle-toolkit/docs/content/en/docs/implementing/tasks/_index.md

   that you define to includes a runtime, an application and its runtime dependencies.
-  This gives you the greatest flexibility to define tasks using the lanugage and facilities of your choice
+  This gives you the greatest flexibility to define tasks using the language and facilities of your choice

 KLT also includes two "pre-defined" runners: